 The 180FW currently maintains an operational 1.6 megawatt solar field.
 Currently, the system produces nearly one-third of the installation's annual electrical requirements, in turn saving taxpayers an estimated \$200,000 each year.
 The solar field also reduces our dependence on coal by almost 600 tons, in turn, avoiding 1,700 tons of carbon dioxide emissions annually.
-The most recent energy saving projects include energy efficient Heat Pumps and LED lighting upgrades around the fa-
+We continue to install energy-saving projects, including energy efficient heat pumps and LED lighting throughout our facilities.